From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 Panel (b) of fig. \ref{fig:fig3} shows the amplitude $m^x_a$ of the staggered magnetization.
-As expected on general grounds, $m^x_a\neq 0$ when $0<m^z<0.5$.
+As expected on general grounds, $m^x_a\neq 0$ when $0<m^z<1/2$.
 Hence, we can use $m^z(h)$ to infer $m^x_a(h)$, since the phase boundaries are nearly identical.
 In particular, at small $J'$, the rise in $m^x_a(h)$ is very sharp.
 The magnetic field $h$ at which the staggered order becomes maximal decreases slightly with stronger interladder coupling $J'$.
 We find that for small $J'$ and fixed $\gamma$, the system is gapped and one can use the spin gap, defined by the lower critical field $h_{c_1}$, to determine $J'$.
 In fig. \ref{fig:fig3}(c), we plot magnetization curves around the gapless phase for small $J'$, including the magnetization curve of a single spin ladder without mean-field couplings, denoted as $J' = 0$.
 We use a system of $L=100$ for $J'=0$.
 The curves for $J' = 0$ and $J' = 0.01$ seem identical in the main part of the gapless phase with indistinguishable shapes, but they differ close to the critical field.

 Panel (d) of fig. \ref{fig:fig3} shows a log-log plot of $m^z(h)$ versus the field measured from the lower critical field for small $J'$.
 We see a range of linear scaling (dashed line, $\delta = 1$) that decreases as $J'$ decreases, crossing over to the square root scaling expected for an isolated chain.
 The crossover between these two scalings appears at $h - h_{c_1} \sim J'$.
-Note that the scaling of $J'=0$ deviates from the square root behavior denoted as $\delta = 1/2$ (dotted line) for $h - h_{c_1} < 10^{-2}$ due to finite size effects discussed in the appendix in fig. \ref{fig:fig_finite_size_04}.
+Note that the scaling of $J'=0$ deviates from the square root behavior denoted as $\delta = 1/2$ (dotted line) for $h - h_{c_1} < 10^{-2}$ due to finite size effects discussed in supplemental fig. \ref{fig:fig_finite_size_04}(d).\cite{supp}